kirm/sip.js/doc/api.markdown

 * `address` - interface address to be listen on.
 By default sip.js listens on all interfaces.
 * `udp` - enables UDP transport.
 Enabled by default.
 * `tcp` - enables TCP transport.
 Enabled by default.
+* `tls` - options object for tls transport.
+It will be passed as options parameter to `tls.createServer` and `tls.connect` node.js APIs.
+See [description in node.js API documentation](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener).
+  If `tls' is ommited TLS transport will be disabled.
+* `tls_port` - port for TLS transport to listen on.
+5061 by default.

 `onRequest` - callback to be called on new request arrival.
 It is expected to be a function of two arguments `function (request, remote) {}`.
 First argument `request` is a received request.
 Second argument `remote` is an object containing